samrcode/ReFile/documentation.md

 # Documentation
 Stuff that only cool people read.
 So that means you're a cool person.
-But I'm a very cool person.
-Because I live in Canada.
-Which is cold.
-But not that cold.

 ## Functions
 You need to know what the functions in re are if you want to use re, right?